guardian/editorial-tools-integration-tests/README.md

 with the `baseUrl` of each being used to create a cookie.
 Note that if you don't need a `gutools` cookie for your service, you can skip this step and reference the URL directly in the tests.
     - In the below example, a cookie called `my-new-service.cookie.json` would be created in the root of the repository, given the necessary `.settings` configuration file is found in the S3 bucket referenced in `env.json`.
+    - The `.settings` config file looks at the top-level domain of the URL you are looking to hit, so, if your domain was `service.gutools.co.uk`, it would look for a settings file called `gutools.settings`.
 ```json
 # env.json
 {